ljj7975/3d_object_detection/README.md

 `python train.py` will start the training and save the trained model under `runs/<date_time>` along with tensorboard logs.

 ### Evaluation
-`python evaluate.py --model-path <location of the .pth file>` will run the evaluation using the trained model
+`python evaluate.py --model-path <location of the .pth file>` will run the evaluation using the trained model.

+`python evaluate.py` will run the pre-trained model and report test accuracy.

 ### File structure
 ```commandline